'Miracle' to resume career - Eriksen

 "Then in the ambulance I heard someone say 'how long was he out for' and someone said 'five minutes' and that was the first time I had heard I was gone."

 Asked if it will feel like a miracle to return, Eriksen added: "Definitely.
-I think it will get more and more obvious the closer it gets to being in a game - being in a stadium, being in a game, you get all the emotion and adrenaline from that."
+I think it will get more and more obvious the closer it gets to being in a real game - being in a stadium, being in a game, you get all the emotion and adrenaline from that."

 'If anything happens I am safe'